ndbellew/AppliedCryptography/Assignments/Homework2/Answersheet.md

 ### A

 The number of reversible mappings for the ideal block cipher for a block of n bits is $ 2^n! $.
 For a mapping to be reversible, each block must be able to map into a unique ciphertext block.
-In order to enumerate all possible mappings, the block equivalent to 0 can map into any of the $2^n$ possibile blocks.
+In order to enumerate all possible mappings, the block equivalent to 0 can map into any of the $2^n$ possible blocks.
 The block with value 1 can map into any of the $ 2^n-1 $ possible blocks.
 Thus the total number of reversible mappings of an ideal block is $ 2^n! $.

 ### B